AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 A URL address that is generated dynamically by the system to reference an image or other media.
 The address links directly to assets stored on a server or a content delivery network.
 To use a static URL, change the configuration setting.
-However, if dynamic media URLs are included in your catalog when you disable the setting, each reference in your catalog will become a broken link.
+However, if dynamic media URLs are included in your catalog when you disable the setting, each reference in your catalog becomes a broken link.
 Links can be restored by again enabling dynamic media URLs.
-Using dynamic media URLs can affect catalog search's performance.
+Using dynamic media URLs can affect catalog search performance.

 Code format: media url="path/to/image.jpg"